vegaprotocol/sample-api-scripts/propose-freeform/README.md

 # Sample API scripts - Propose Markets

-These scripts talk to a Vega node as well as a Vega wallet to propose/create a new market:
+These scripts talk to a Vega node as well as a Vega wallet to propose a freeform proposal:

 - Login to existing wallet
 - Select key-pair
 - Find an existing asset with a specific name
 - Get current time on Vega blockchain
-- Prepare and submit a new market proposal
+- Prepare and submit a freeform proposal
-- Wait for market proposal to be accepted and processed
+- Wait for proposal to be accepted and processed
 - Vote on the proposal
-- Wait for voting to succeed
+- Wait for voting to be enacted
-- Wait for market to become available on Vega

 Please see the documentation on Vega for further information.